-Your surgeon will refer you to a physical therapist to learn exercises for your shoulder.
+Your doctor will likely refer you to a physical therapist to learn exercises for your shoulder .

-- After that you will do exercises the therapist teaches you.
-These will help increase the strength in your shoulder and the muscles around your shoulder.
+- After that, you will do exercises the therapist teaches you to strengthen your shoulder muscles.

 Returning to Sports

-Over all, it is best to avoid sports activity until you have no pain during rest or any activity.
+It is best to avoid playing sports until you have no pain during rest or activity.
 Also, when examined by your doctor or physical therapist, you should have: